mooeypoo/dom-word-replacer/README.md

 There are several configuration options available for the replacer.

+### Suggestion mode

+Using suggestion mode, the system will not replace the terms in the DOM, it will mark them (as it does replacements, with a wrapper span and given classes) and provide all available replacements in a `data-replacement-options` prop in the wrapper span.

+The purpose of this is to enable frontend systems to then discuss available options for the text without outright changing it in the original.

+To enable suggestio mode, set the config variable to `suggestionMode: true`

 ### CSS Classes

 The replacer wraps each replacement with a `<span>` that has an associated class to it.
 The default class is `replaced-term`.
 This class name can be changed using the config property `termClass`.